HDFGroup/vol-rest/README.md

 ### II.B.iv.
 Build Results

 If the build is successful, files are written into an installation directory.
 By default, these files are placed in `rest_vol_build` in the REST VOL plugin source root directory.
-This default can be overridden with `build_vol_autotools.sh -p DIR` or `configure --prefix=<DIR>` (for Autotools) or
+For Autotools, this default can be overridden with `build_vol_autotools.sh -P DIR` (when using the build script) or `configure --prefix=<DIR>` (when building manually).

-TODO: CMake prefix option.
+For CMake, the equivalent for overriding this default is `build_vol_cmake.sh/.bat -P DIR` (when using the build script) or `-DCMAKE_INSTALL_PREFIX=DIR` (when building manually).

 If the REST VOL plugin was built using one of the included build scripts, all of the usual files from an HDF5 source build should appear in the respective `bin`, `include`, `lib` and `share` directories in the install directory.
-Notable among these is `bin/h5cc` (when built with Autotools), a special-purpose compiler that streamlines the process of building HDF5 applications.
+Notable among these is `bin/h5cc` (when built with Autotools), a special-purpose compiler wrapper script that streamlines the process of building HDF5 applications.

-TODO: h5cc is not a compiler, it is a wrapper script.